|

 jokes and the confidence.

-emphasise that every martial arts instructor brings different strengths to his
+is quick to emphasise that every martial arts instructor brings different

-or her own teaching style above and beyond technical ability.
-For him
+strengths to his or her own teaching style above and beyond technical ability.

-personally, the highest level of martial arts skill rests upon a broad and deep
+For him personally, the highest level of martial arts skill rests upon a broad

-base of knowledge, gained slowly over many years.
-Blessed with an unquenchable
+and deep base of knowledge, gained slowly over many years.
+Blessed with an

-thirst for knowledge, the tenacity of a pit bull terrier and instinctive
+unquenchable thirst for knowledge, the tenacity of a pit bull terrier and

-teaching ability, Shaun certainly puts his natural energies to good use in
+instinctive teaching ability, Shaun certainly puts his natural energies to good

-to see the bigger picture that sets him apart.
-In parallel with his practical
+his ability to see the bigger picture that sets him apart.
+In parallel with his

-and theoretical study of Wing Chun, he has invested hundreds of hours in
+practical and theoretical study of Wing Chun, he has invested hundreds of hours

 disciplines.
 Looking for the similarities as much as the differences, these